LOAF

 • You should start the race well hydrated and fuelled.
 You may want to carry an energy gel during the race.

-• There will be a water/refreshment stop on the course, but please do not rely solely on this.
+• There will be a water/refreshment stop on the course, but please do not solely rely on this if you think you will take a while to complete the course.

 How do I get there?